What are the Health Benefits of Yoga?

 Yoga is also great for improving your balance.
 Each pose will test your stability in a different way, gradually improving so that you can hold even the most difficult position.

 One thing to remember is that balance not only requires strength but mental focus, too.
-As you improve your balance, you'll also be increasing your strength and concentration, which will really come into play when you move onto more advanced moves.
+As you improve your balance, you'll also be increasing your strength and concentration, which will really come into play when you move on to more advanced moves.
 You'll also notice some big improvements in other types of exercise, such as weight training and cardio, where you're bound to feel more strong, sturdy and in control.

-Each of these benefits are great for your physical and mental health.
+Each of these benefits is great for your physical and mental health.
 As you delve deeper into your yoga practice and make it a regular part of your life, you'll realise its potential and what it has to offer you.
 For more information, take a look at the Yoga Journal and also the NHS guide to yoga.